M0WA/godb/README.md

 #### Select rows from table

-	// fetch table definition for table to select from const DBTableDef *tbldef = exampledb_exampletbl_tbldef();
+	// get table definition for table to select from const DBTableDef *tbldef = exampledb_exampletbl_tbldef();

 	// initialize select statement from table definition